 Similar to the provisioning model, the regulation model is, overall, statistically significant at the 1% level (F statistic of 7.83).
 Also, the model explained about 80% of the variation in the log of regulation wetland value (the dependent variable).
 The model is homoscedastic, which means the variance of the error term is constant (Breusch Pagan statistic = 6.40, p-value = 0.89).
-The in-sample median prediction error (where the values of the original dependent variable to compared to corresponding predicted variable) from the estimated regulation meta-regression value function is 15.81% which is significantly lower the in-sample benefit transfer (values of the original dependent variable is compared to the mean) prediction error (47.48%).
+The in-sample median prediction error (where the values of the original dependent variable to compared to corresponding predicted variable) from the estimated regulation meta-regression value function is 15.81% which is significantly lower than the in-sample benefit transfer (values of the original dependent variable is compared to the mean) prediction error (47.48%).
 We reported the median prediction error because of outliers (2 values) which can bias the mean value upwards.
-The observation level predictions errors are provided in Table A3 in appendix.
+The observation level predictions errors are provided in Table A3 in the Appendix.

 None of the economic variables are significant at the 10% level.
 However, the model results show that the regulation values of wetlands in high-income countries are about 1.845 more than the values of wetlands in other countries.
-Also, a 1% increase in the value of agricultural factor productivity and population density are expected to cause about 3.52% and 0.34%, respectively, increase in the regulation value of wetlands.
+Also, a 1% increase in the value of agricultural factor productivity and population density are expected to increase the regulation value of wetlands by about 3.52% and 0.34%, respectively,.
 With the study variables, a 1% increase in wetland acreage will decrease regulation wetland values by about 0.46%, which is significant at 5%.
 Also, the growth in the regulation values in wetlands have decreased by about 1.06% since 1995 (the study year of the oldest paper).
-The regulation wetland values that were estimated in studies that peer-reviewed or evaluated with economic methods are about 0.20% and 0.34%, respectively, more than in other studies; however, the effects are not significant at the 10% level.
+The regulation wetland values that were estimated in peer-reviewed studies or evaluated with economic methods are about 0.20% and 0.34%, respectively, more than in other studies; however, the effects are not significant at the 10% level.
 The regulation values of wetlands in countries that have a no net loss wetland policy are about 2% less than in countries that do not have that policy; the effect is not significant at the 10% level.
-A unit increase in the count/ha of birds causes about 0.02% increase in the regulation value of wetlands.
+A unit increase in bird species/ha causes ~0.02% increase in the regulation value of wetlands.
 The coefficient of one of the location variables, latitude is significant at 10%.

 Table 3.
-Meta-Regression Model Results
+Meta-Regression Model Results.
+Regression coefficients (SE)?